 by Alice Woodrome

-"Maybe he is some kind of angel," Mike said when I told him about the guy dressed in white.
-"I mean, you weren't killed, were you?
-Maybe it wasn't just luck -- maybe he was protecting you."
+"Maybe he’s some kind of angel," Mike said when I told him about the guy dressed in white.
+"I mean, you weren't killed, right?
+Maybe it wasn't just luck.
+Maybe he was protecting you."

-"Well, if he is my guardian angel, he should be fired."
-I told Mike.
-"And I wouldn't call losing my driver's license lucky—or six months in physical therapy or hundred hours of community service.
+"Well, if he is my guardian angel, he should be fired,” I told Mike.
+"And I wouldn't call losing my driver's license lucky—or six months in physical therapy, or a hundred hours of community service.”

-He saluted me the first time I saw him.
-Not a military salute, more the way friends might.
-I was ten and had just been hit by a car while I was riding my bicycle to Kroger's.
+The first time I saw him he saluted me.
+Not a military salute; more the way a friend flicks a finger to his forehead.
+I was ten and had just been hit by a car while riding my bicycle to Kroger's market.
 Actually, I was showing off, doing a wheelie when I fell into the path of a car.
-I looked up all dazed lying there by the curb with a pain in my legs that felt like fire.
-Two ladies were standing over me asking me if I was okay when the man in white walked up and stuck his head between the ladies.
-He didn't say anything, just saluted and walked away again.
-Now you got to admit that is pretty weird.
+I looked up dazed, lying there by the curb with a pain in my legs that felt like fire.
+Two ladies stood over me, asking if I was okay, when the man in white walked up and stuck his head in between them.
+He didn't say anything, just saluted me and walked away.
+Now, you got to admit that’s pretty weird.

-I didn't think too much about him after that, though.
-There was chaos when the ambulance came and took me to the hospital and I was in a fog from the drugs when my family came - and for a while afterwards.
+There was chaos when the ambulance arrived and took me to the hospital, and I didn't think too much about him after that.
+I was in a fog from the drugs when my family arrived—and for a while afterwards.
 It was months before I could walk again.

-This last time, though it couldn't be so easily explained away.
-I am not a kid anymore and I don't believe in mumbo jumbo religious stuff, but I know what I saw and it was plenty spooky.
+This last time the guy appeared, it couldn't be so easily explained away.
+I’m not a kid anymore; and I don't believe in mumbo jumbo religious stuff either.
+But I know what I saw.
+And it was plenty spooky.

 I doubt if the man in white really was my guardian angel, but either way, I think Mike is right.
 I got to stop being stupid.